DinisCruz/Book_Hacking_Portugal/manuscript/Hacking.md

 The generation that was hacking Linux boxes while we were in university is the same generation that is solving fundamental problems today.

-We need to make sure that this new generation knows what a Raspberry Pi is, knows what is inside, and knows how to build one (see https://www.raspberrypi.org/blog/ten-millionth-raspberry-pi-new-kit/).
-There should be a factory in Portugal that can do this.
+We need to make sure that this new generation knows what a Raspberry Pi is, knows what is inside, and knows how to build one.
+Raspberry Pi has been a commercial success beyond the expectations of its founders.
+[Ten million Raspberry Pis](https://www.raspberrypi.org/blog/ten-millionth-raspberry-pi-new-kit/) have been sold, which ironically is the population of Portugal.
+The Raspberry Pi team has made an effort to build them in UK, but there should be a factory in Portugal that can do this.

 In fact, there should be software and technology companies in every city and town in Portugal.
-Software development and application security lend themselves to remote work, with regular commutes to a central office for meetings etc.
+Software development and application security lend themselves to remote work, with regular commutes to a central office for meetings.

 For example, see [how many Portuguese security researchers](https://pages.bugcrowd.com/hubfs/PDFs/state-of-bug-bounty-2016.pdf) participate in global/world wide bug bounties.